serverless-ca/terraform-aws-ca/docs/options.md

 * Similarly, Root CA CRL lifetime can be adjusted using the Terraform variables `root_crl_days` and `root_crl_seconds`
  * Generally there should be no need to change these values from their defaults

- *Default setting (Issuing and Root CRLs): 1 day with a 600 second overlap period*
+ *Default setting (Issuing and Root CA CRLs): 1 day with a 600 second overlap period*